jennguyen1/nhuyhoa/_posts/2017-08-21-Exception-Handling.md

 **Python**

-Within functions, assertions can be used to detect errors.
-The syntax is below

-{% highlight python %}
-def f():
-  assert condition, error_msg
-{% endhighlight %}

-Exceptions can be raised by doing this
+Exceptions can be raised by doing
 {% highlight python %}
 raise Exception("")
 {% endhighlight %}